 If an appliance has been deemed unrepairable by the manufacturer but it is further out of the guarantee period then things may be quite different.
-If an appliance is a year out of guarantee – or maybe even 4 or 5 years out of guarantee then you may still have rights under the sale of goods act.
+If an appliance is a year out of guarantee – or maybe even 4 or 5 years out of guarantee then you may still have rights under the Consumer Rights Act.
 There’s usually little point in complaining to the manufacturer although it has been known for them to accommodate customers out of goodwill (and clearly this makes sense).
-However, it is the retailer who has the liability under the sale of goods act.
+However, it is the retailer who has the liability.

 The critical point here is that the appliance is unrepairable.
 Therefore however old the appliance is at this point this is exactly how long it has lasted – so the question becomes – is this acceptable?
-(Sale of Goods Act gives us 6 years to claim for faulty appliances?)
+(Consumer Rights Act gives us 6 years to claim for faulty appliances?)

 What if the appliance is out of guarantee and repairable – but it is going to be expensive?

 This is far more common, and much more complex.
 If an appliance is only days or possibly a week or so out of guarantee then you would hope that out of good will the manufacturer would offer to repair it free of charge.
 But they aren’t obliged to, and often won’t.
-If this is the case you need to remember your rights under the sale of goods act are against the retailer who sold it to you.
+If this is the case you need to remember your rights under the Consume Rights Act are against the retailer who sold it to you.
 You may still be entitled to a free repair depending upon the circumstances.

 You would need to contact the retailer and you would need to show that your appliance has not lasted a reasonable time, has not been fit for purpose, or it had an inherent fault at the time of sale.
 Whether or not you have any justification in such a claim will depend on all of the circumstances – how much you paid, how long you’ve had it, whether it has been nothing but trouble or previously trouble-free, how you’ve looked after it, and how much it has been used.
 Some of the elements in this calculation are subjective and not clear-cut.
 This is why you may have to seek consumer advice from someone like Which?
 (Which? £1 offer – what’s the catch?) and why sometimes a small claims court judge may have to decide.